Solutions from F-Secure

 While looking for another solution to replace their vulnerability management platform, Parat also evaluated Rapid7’s Nexpose software, and found it suffering from similar issues with Nessus.

 “You actually need to be trained to be able to use Nexpose properly – I simply cannot spare the time for something like that”, Parat explains.
-“With Radar, this is not necessary.
+“With Vulnerability Management, this is not necessary.
 I just install a scan node on one of our customers’ servers, and can start my work immediately – it’s a two-minute job.”

 Parat also found both Nessus and Nexpose lacking in terms of their analytics and reporting.
 “Both platforms produce reports which are not only thousands of pages long and completely illegible, but which you can’t edit.
 This is completely unacceptable”, the IT engineer states.
-“With Radar, I can create brief, easy to read reports, which I can edit to suit the project’s demands.
+“With Vulnerability Management, I can create brief, easy to read reports, which I can edit to suit the project’s demands.

-“Radar’s customizable reports allow me to deliver useful and actionable information to our customers, which they can put to use immediately.”
+“F-Secure Elements Vulnerability Management’s customizable reports allow me to deliver useful and actionable information to our customers, which they can put to use immediately.”